chris-wood/SCoNet/README.md

-# CCNX1-SIM
+# SCoNet
-CCNX 1.0 simulator
+(Simulator COntent NETworking)
+THis simulator is based upon ccnx 1.0 (ccnx.org)

 This archive is currently a bit of a mess.
 It is heavily modified ndnSim (which only has a few ndn elements left) based upon ns3.
 Current checkin is the full tree for development.